|

 This collaboration between experimental vocalist Anna Homler and

-The Many Moods of Bread and Shed has fulfilled all my expectations, to the point where I'll say that this is Homler's best record since her exquisite Corne de vache.
+experimental violinist Sylvia Hallett had me already salivating on paper.
+A first listen of The Many Moods of Bread and Shed has fulfilled all my expectations, to the point where I'll say that this is Homler's best record since her exquisite Corne de vache.

 Of course, these two great great artists are highly compatible to start with, as they share a similar interest in hijacked objects, small instruments, and delicate improvisation.
 And Hallett clearly had no trouble stepping into Homler's childlike, naive universe.
 Homler sings imaginary songs in an imaginary language throughout, and Hallett even gives her bowed bicycle wheel a spin (it had been a while, I believe).
 Ten improvised songs for grownup alien kids lost